 This is a question that I hear on a daily basis from claimants who are eager to finalize their case.
-There are many reasons that New York workers’ compensation cases are often very slow to settle.
+There are many reasons why New York workers’ compensation cases are often very slow to settle.

 In some instances, the insurance carrier has no interest in settling the case and no obligation to do so.
 Unless all parties agree on a settlement, one cannot occur.
 The Workers’ Compensation Board has no authority to require settlement under Section 32 of the New York State Workers’ Compensation Law.

 The next reason settlements take so long involves the necessity of securing Medicare set-asides in many cases.
 A Medicare set-aside is a method of protecting Medicare’s interest in a New York workers’ compensation claim.
 Medicare has such an interest when the settling party is Medicare eligible or likely to become Medicare eligible within a certain time frame.